 These barriers hinder online commerce, social communication and exchange of cultural content, as well as the wider deployment of pan-European public services.

 Machine translation (MT) solutions available on the market usually don't reach the required levels of quality, or only for limited number of languages, text types or topics.
-However, customizing MT engines is difficult due to high cost, lack of the necessary language resources and not universally applicable tools and techniques.
+However, customising MT engines is difficult due to high cost, lack of the necessary language resources and not universally applicable tools and techniques.

 Addressing the online language barriers requires action on various levels: